lowlevel01/challenges.re_Solutions/challenge-3/README.md

 When this constant is multiplied by the result of the previous algorithm it yield a unique sequence in the upper 5 bits.
 In the end we have (2^(k+1) - 1) * 0x4badf0d >> 26 .
 The constant is chose to be a De Bruijn constant so that the result of the previous operation is unique for each k between 0 and 31.
 Which creates a unique index in the array.
-Which a pre computed table to store the MSBs.
+Which a pre computed table.

 ==> This assembly transforms numbers with same MSB to the same number by setting all the bits to the right.
 ==> So, numbers with same MSB map to the same number.